vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 ing to Agnipurāṇa, 869; are rior to srauta rites, 697; occur in usually said to be 16, 869; con- Sat, Br. and Tai.
 Ar.
 696; order struction of inanda pa in, 870-871; of performance in time, 700; pur described at length in Matgyapu- pose of to atono for unintentional rāṇa, 870; performed according injury caused by cooking, pound to Matsya by great heroes of the ing &c. according to Manu and past like Vasudeva, Rāmu, Kārta. othors, 698; sentiments underly virya, 870; procedure of 871; their ing, 697-698; why so called, 697. namos go buck to conturies beforo Māhiṣmati, women of, wore uncon Christian era, 869.

-trolled in their sexual relations, Mobādeva, com. of Satyāṣādha-éra- according to Mahabhai ata, 428.
+trolled in their sexual relations, Mobādeva, com. of Satyāṣāḍha-éra- according to Mahabhai ata, 428.

 uta-sūtra, 1085n.